 One of the most pleasant surprises for Curran was discovering the flexibility that Vibe collaboration has to offer.

-“I thought it was so awesome that I was able to share [the board] to someone who has a laptop or an iPad, and they could collaborate whether they had a Vibe board or not,” Curran said.
+“I thought it was so awesome that I was able to share [the Vibe Board] to someone who has a laptop or an iPad, and they could collaborate whether they had a Vibe Board or not,” Curran said.
 “The ability to communicate and use the tool beyond just the actual, physical hardware was super cool for us.”

 “I think one of the greatest features about Vibe is that it’s just very agnostic to whatever systems they use,” Curran said.
 “Like your team’s company Slack or whatever the future tool is going to be, [Vibe] has the ability to evolve with that…It saves so much time for people like me, personally, because it’s all the tools that we work within.”

-Uribe echoed Curran’s praise for the board’s accessibility, saying, “What I really like about the Vibe board is how easy it is to use, even if you aren’t super tech savvy or you’re working with clients that use different tools or different technologies.
+Uribe echoed Curran’s praise for the Board’s accessibility.
+She said, “What I really like about the Vibe Board is how easy it is to use, even if you aren’t super tech savvy or you’re working with clients that use different tools or different technologies.
 No matter who you are, what your experience level is, or what kind of technology you currently use, Vibe works really great for you.”

-With the live event industry evolving to accommodate new safety protocols while still delivering innovative events, Curran sees opportunities for Endless Events to bring their clients with them to the future of remote collaboration.
+Right now, the live event industry is evolving to accommodate new safety protocols while still delivering innovative events.
+Curran sees opportunities for Endless Events to bring their clients with them to the future of remote collaboration.

-Christl acknowledges that it can be confusing to keep up with new technology solutions, especially when the pandemic has upended the way an entire industry operates.
-And while adopting new software might come more naturally, pairing it with the right hardware is what will truly create successful collaboration.
+Christl acknowledged that it can be confusing to keep up with new technology solutions.
+This became especially true when the pandemic upended the way their entire industry operates.
+Adopting new software comes more naturally now, but pairing it with the right hardware will truly create successful collaboration.

 “Thinking beyond mobile devices—which has been the primary way that people network at events—I think that things like Vibe could really come into play in a big way as events transition back to that in-person element,” Christl said.